15 Ways How to Have Self-Control in a Relationship

 9. Have check-ins with yourself

-One of the ways to practice self-control is to monitor your behavior and check-in with yourself.
+One way to practice self-control is to monitor your behavior and check in with yourself.
 This might mean making a mental note of times you met your partner’s needs or whether you were fair to them throughout the week.

-If you are struggling with practicing self-control, you might consider journaling to help you document times you struggled and times you were able to choose self-control over instant gratification.
+If you are struggling with practicing self-control, consider journaling to help you document times you struggled, and times you were able to choose self-control over instant gratification.

 10. Set specific goals to motivate you

 It is hard to work toward goals if you don’t know exactly what you’re aiming for.
-To help you establish self-control in your relationship, set a specific goal: “I will set aside my desires to make my partner happy twice per week.”
+To help you establish self-control in your relationship, set a specific goal: “I will set aside my desires to make my partner happy twice weekly.”

 Having a specific goal in mind allows you to measure your success and progress toward goal attainment.